alibaba/arthas/site/src/site/sphinx/en/options.md

  1      bool  batch-re-tr  true   Option to support   This options enables to reTransform c
         ean   ansform             batch reTransform   lasses with batch mode.
                                   Class
- 2      bool  json-format  true   Option to support   This option enables to format object
+ 2      bool  json-format  false  Option to support   This option enables to format object
         ean                       JSON format of obj  output with JSON when -x option selec ect output          ted.
  1      bool  disable-sub  false  Option to control   This option disable to include sub cl